ionos-spectre/spectre-core/README.md

 It is written in the scripting language [Ruby](https://www.ruby-lang.org/de/) and based on the Unit-Test framework [rspec](https://rspec.info/).

+This DSL is not only helpful for writing tests, it can also be used to describe a subject (e.g. a REST API) and provide readable examples of usage for on technical documentation.

 ## Installation

 To use the command line tool, Ruby has to be installed on your system.
 To install Ruby on Debian or Ubuntu run: